Hall 6 of the FCCS EPM Cloud Study Tour

 Review + late adjustments

-CFO review of consolidated P&L. Any material late adjustments posted as Enterprise Journals — still within the unlocked window.
+CFO review of consolidated P&L. Any material late adjustments posted — Consolidation Journals for FCCS-only entries, Enterprise Journals if the adjustment must also appear in the ERP GL.
 Consolidation reruns after each approved journal to keep consolidated figures current.

 Day 5